m00tiny/grayhatfreelancing/content.en/_index.md

 # Gray Hat Freelancing Blog

 {{< columns >}}
 ## Happy Holidays!
-So, long 2022

 Gray Hat Freelancing is on a break until after the new year.
 We have had a wonderful year here; made tons of progress in every direction that we could hope for.
 And, we're happy to check out for now.
 And just reward ourselves by not paying any attention for a brief moment.
+So long, 2022..

 <--->

 ## Coming..
-2023...
-Mobile...
+2023..

 We're gearing up to a do a huge focus on mobile in 2023.
 Starting with Android, obviously.
 And we'll be sure to cover some much needed iOS stuff as well.
 This